Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Applicants can access the IATE Taster Day which includes presentations and information about the courses, workshops and an interview.
 All students are required to complete an application form in advance of attending the Taster Day.

-Following the Taster Day at IATE and the successful offer of a place on the Child Therapeutic Wellbeing Practice Training, applicants will have an opportunity to obtain further consultation via Zoom with the Wellbeing Faculty to talk more about working with children and young people, personal and professional development needs as well as placement requirements and opportunities.
+Following the Taster Day at IATE and the successful offer of a place in the Wellbeing Faculty on the Child Therapeutic Counselling training, applicants will have an opportunity to obtain further consultation via Zoom with the staff team to talk more about working with children and young people, personal and professional development needs as well as placement requirements and opportunities.
 Each student will be linked directly through referral to a supervisor / reflective practice facilitator to accompany them on the training.